josephsalmon/OrganizationFiles/README.md

 # OrganizationFiles

-This repository provides tex elements of interest for researchers/professor:
+This repository provides tex elements of interest for researchers and professor:

-- References harmonized for my group (.bib files)
+- References harmonized for my group (a huge .bib files)

-- Templates tex files for
+- TeX templates for:

     - articles

     <img src="sharedimages/article.png" width="105" height="150">